Professor of Biology

 KI Research Areas of Focus:

-In addition to being a professor at MIT, Dr. Chen is also a co-director of the Center for Infection and Immunity, the Chinese Academy of Sciences.
-He received a received a B.S. degree from Wuhan University in China and a Ph.D. in Genetics from Stanford University in 1990.
-He was a post-doctorial fellow and then an instructor at Harvard Medical School before he joined the MIT faculty in the Department of Biology.
+Dr. Chen received a BS degree from Wuhan University in China and a PhD in Genetics from Stanford University.
+He was a post-doctoral fellow and then an instructor at Harvard Medical School before he joined the MIT faculty in the Department of Biology.